inBeat/inbeat-website/content/top-influencers/tiktok/health/argentina/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Argentina In 2023
+title: Top 10 Health TikTok Influencers In Argentina In 2024
 description: >-
-  Find top health TikTok influencers in Argentina in 2023.
-Most popular hashtags: #parati #recetafacil #recetas #veggie.
+  Find top health TikTok influencers in Argentina in 2024.
+Most popular hashtags: #parati #recetafacil #veggie #recetas.
 platform: TikTok
 hits: 22
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: Our platform holds 22 TikTok influencers like this in Argentina for you to collaborate.
+text_bottom: Our database has 22 TikTok influencers like this in Argentina for you to connect with.
 profiles:
   - username: "mechimansilla"
     fullname: >-